 Where to See Van Gogh's Art

 Experiencing Van Gogh's textured, vibrant canvases in person is essential.
+It's like hearing a song live versus on headphones – totally different energy.
 Key collections include:

 - Musée d'Orsay (Paris, France): Features important works from his time in France, including Bedroom in Arles and Church at Auvers.
 (Link).

 - Museum of Modern Art (MoMA) (New York, USA): Home to the iconic The Starry Night.
+Seeing that one in person is a bucket list item for many art lovers.
 (Link).

 - National Gallery (London, UK): Holds famous pieces like Sunflowers and Van Gogh's Chair.
 (Link).